CHINESE POLITICAL SYSTEM

 The Politburo controls three other important bodies and ensures the party line is upheld through these bodies.
 These are:

 The President of China is the head of state.
 He is currently Xi Jinping who was appointed at the end of 2012 in the expectation that he would serve for 10 years.
 He is widely regarded as having acquired more power and as behaving in a more paranoid fashion than any other leader since Mao Zedong.
 He has abandoned the Communist Party's once hallowed tradition of 'collective leadership' in favour of strongman rule by himself.
 While he is genuinely opposed to corruption among party officials, he has used his anti-corruption campaign to remove rivals and consolidate power.

 The Premier of China is the head of the government and leads the State Council.
 He is currently Li Keqiang who was appponted at the end of 2012 and is expected to serve for 10 years.

 Although a relatively recent innovation, introduced in 1997, enforcement of age and term limits for top Party and State positions has brought a degree of predictability into otherwise opaque Chinese elite politics.
-So now, for all senior officials, there is an official retirement age of 65 and a limit of two five-year terms in the same post.
+So, over many years, for all senior officials, there has been an official retirement age of 65 and a limit of two five-year terms in the same post.

 Finally, it should be noted that senior leaders sometimes retain great influence over decisions and appointments long after they officially step down from power.
 Part of the reason the elders wield such influence is because of the patron-protege nature of Chinese politics.